umecider/2dopy/README.md

 - Complete a task: python3 2do.py -c -i 15 -s -a(Marks the task at ID 15 as completed.
 Sets the completed date to the time the command was sent.
 After, shows all tasks.)
 - Remove task: python3 2do.py -r -id 15 (Removes the task at ID 15)
 - Show current to-do list: 2do.py -s (Shows a list of tasks that have not been completed.
 Add the -a modifier to show all tasks.)
+- *NEW!* You can batch complete and batch remove tasks!
+Just pass multiple numbers to the ID modifier (eg: -c -i 15 16 18 or -r -i 1 2 3)

 ## Future Development Goals and Ideas:
 - Implement python library textualize in order to greate a Terminal GUI.